PhD loans for doctoral students 2023

-Our complete guide has the low down on exactly how much you can get, how you'll receive it and when you need to pay it back.
+Our complete guide has the lowdown on exactly how much you can get, how you'll receive it and when you need to pay it back.

-What's on this page?
+What's in this guide?

 - PhD/DPhil (Doctor of Philosophy)

 - EdD (Doctor of Education)

-- EngD (Doctor of Engineering)
+- EngD (Doctor of Engineering).